RichardStyles/packer-centos7/README.md

 Vagrant command
 -------------
-`vagrant box add packer-test build/centos-7.1-x64.box`
+`vagrant box add centos-7 build/centos-7.1-x64.box`

 This add's the box created from the packer command into Vagrant's local store.